kjosib/sophie/docs/tech/queue.rst

     | Run the actor.
     | Repeat.

+There is one tricky bit: Dedicated-thread workers must still properly announce their idle/busy transitions to the main scheduler, lest the system incorrectly decide to shut-down too soon.

 ... to the Main Thread
 ------------------------

 It turns out ``tkinter`` is designed to only run correctly on the main thread.
-For the moment I deal with this by not running turtle graphics through the threading scheduler.
-But the plan in the near future is to have effectively a main-thread actor with its own dedicated message queue, similar to the ones described above.
+There's a straightforward solution: Run a dedicated work-queue on the main thread, and arrange a *Turtle-Graphics* actor pinned to that queue.
 This can then dispatch to finicky subsystems like ``tkinter``.

+This means that ``class DedicatedThread`` must take special care with the ``ALL_DONE`` sentinel-object that represents shut-down time, but that's an insignificant price to pay.

+I have done this.
+It works fine.
+But by itself, it's nothing to write home about.

-I'd like to keep most user-defined computation off the main thread, though.
+I also wanted to keep the user-defined computation off the main thread.
-Perhaps I define two actors: One to run in a user thread and peel off suitable chunks of turtle instructions; one to run in the main thread and dispatch these.
+So I defined two actors: one to run in a user thread and peel off suitable chunks of turtle instructions; another to run in the main thread and dispatch these to ``tkinter``.
+Subjectively, this seems to result in a dramatic speed-up especially with the more-complex fractal designs.
+(Perhaps large parts of ``tkinter`` release the GIL, since it's TCL on the inside?)

 A similar concept might be relevant to SDL for emitting graphics.
-Eventually I might even expose the concept to user-code.

 Naked Procedures
 ~~~~~~~~~~~~~~~~~~